roryeiffe/Garbage-Collection-Guided-Coding-Example/README.md

 iii.
 Now, try commenting out just the .equals method and just .hashCode and see how the results change.

-Make sure to emphasize that it is not good practice to override either hashCode/equals and not the other due to the general contract for the hashCode method, which states that equal objects must have equal hash codes.
+Make sure to emphasize that it is not good practice to override only one of hashCode/equals due to the general contract for the hashCode method, which states that equal objects must have equal hash codes.

 ## Non-Access Modifiers